zhaonanq/bikeshare-prediction/README.md

 ## Scraping hourly weather data
 <img src="https://github.com/lifeisapomdp/bikeshare-prediction/blob/master/images/dark_sky_logo.png" class="centerImage" width="200">

-Hourly weather data is obtained from [Dark Sky](https://darksky.net), using a python scraper modified from code provided on the Github page of the bikeshare prediction project by [Data Science for Social Good](https://github.com/dssg/bikeshare), which in turn relies on this Python [wrapper](https://github.com/ZeevG/python-forecast.io).
-In order to store the hourly data, first run the [weather_newyork.sql](https://github.com/lifeisapomdp/bikeshare-prediction/blob/master/weather/weather_newyork.sql) file to create a PostgreSQL database.
+Hourly weather data is obtained from [Dark Sky](https://darksky.net), using a Python [scraper](https://github.com/lifeisapomdp/bikeshare-prediction/blob/master/weather/historical_newyork.py) modified from code provided on the Github page of the bikeshare prediction project by [Data Science for Social Good](https://github.com/dssg/bikeshare), which in turn relies on this Python [wrapper](https://github.com/ZeevG/python-forecast.io).

-`back-ticks around`
+In order to scrape and store the hourly data, first install PostgreSQL and in Windows command line (Mac differs slightly) type, `psql -U postgres` and enter the password you were asked to create during installation.
+You are now in the PostgreSQL environment.
+Now create a PostgreSQL database by typing
+`CREATE DATABASE database_name;`
+Next, create a table where the weather data will be stored by exiting from PostgreSQL first and then running the [weather_newyork.sql](https://github.com/lifeisapomdp/bikeshare-prediction/blob/master/weather/weather_newyork.sql) file:
+`psql -U postgres -d database_name -f weather_newyork.sql` and entering your password again.
+Now we can run the scraper historical_newyork.py to load historical hourly weather into the database.
+Note that in that file, which contains the line
+`conn = psycopg2.connect("dbname="+os.environ.get('dbname')+" user="+os.environ.get('dbuser')+ " host="+os.environ.get('dburl'))`
+you will need to specify the value of the environmental variable 'dbname', which should be the same as database_name, and value of 'dbuser', which should be 'postgres'.
+You don't need to specify host if the database is on your local machine;otherwise, the value of 'dburl' should be the address of the virtual machine.
+Finally, you will need to supply a Dark Sky API key in the line `forecast = forecastio.Forecastio(API_KEY)` which can be obtained by setting up an account at Dark Sky.

 See below for a snippet of the scraped weather data, which is stored in a PostgreSQL database.